 One of the biggest challenges facing healthcare today is quickly identifying, testing, and developing new drugs and getting them to the market as quickly as possible.
 Before patients can have access to a particular new medicine, it has to pass a very rigorous testing process that must be documented and submitted to the appropriate governing body, which has its own ever-changing rules and regulations.
 Once that’s complete, the drug can then go into production and can be sold to market.

 When Sanofi was looking at ways to streamline this process, they identified bottlenecks within the data preparation, submission and report writing processes.
-As with many companies across different sectors, report writing relies on someone, usually a specialized analyst, looking at the data, summarizing it and explaining the insights in plain English.
-The process in pharmaceutical is even more complex because these reports must also follow complex regulations.
+As with many companies across different sectors, report writing relies on someone, usually a specialized analyst, looking at the data, summarizing it and explaining the insights in plain language.
+The process in the pharmaceutical industry is even more complex because these reports must also follow complex regulations.

 Conventional Data-to-Insight Workflow: